NehaKalibhat/cmsc422-spring2020/project2/README.md

 Implement `cost` and `predict` functions in the `SoftmaxRegression` class provided.
 You can check the correctness of your implementation in the notebook.

+#### Restrictions

+You cannot use for loops!!
+Make sure your operations are vectorized.

 ### 2.3 - Stability [10%]